 College Facilities and Resources

-DGHE is housed in David Game College, 32-35 Jewry Street, EC3 and is a short walk from Aldgate and Tower Hill tube stations.
-In 2016/17 the premises underwent a major multi-million pound refurbishment and the Centre now benefits from a modern, well resourced, comfortable, state-of-the-art learning environment.
+DGHE is housed within David Game College (32-35 Jewry Street, EC3) and is a short walk from Aldgate and Tower Hill tube stations.
+In 2016/17, the college facilities underwent a major multi-million-pound refurbishment, and the campus now benefits from a modern, well-resourced, comfortable learning environment.

-All classrooms are equipped with audio-visual equipment and comfortable seating with WiFi access available throughout the building.
-There is a learning resources centre, IT suite, tutorial rooms, 200 seat auditorium, break-out area and café serving hot and cold food and beverages.
-Students also benefit from an extensive range of online study materials available through the college’s virtual learning environment.
+The classrooms are equipped with audio-visual equipment and comfortable seating with Wi-Fi access available throughout the building.
+There is a learning resources centre, IT suite, tutorial rooms, 200-seat auditorium, break-out area and café serving hot and cold food and beverages.
+Students also benefit from extensive online study materials available through the college’s virtual learning environment.

 The DGHE Library is a dedicated study space where students can work on their assignments, send their work to print, and borrow learning resources.
 Both computers and desk space are provided to support learning in a comfortable environment.
-The library is open from 9:00-21:00 Monday to Friday and from 9:00-17:00 on Saturdays, ensuring that all students have opportunities to use the library’s resources.
+The library is open from 9:00-21:00, Monday to Friday and from 9:00-17:00 on Saturdays, ensuring that all students have opportunities to use the library’s resources.
 DGHE’s Librarian is available at the library desk five days a week to help students locate learning materials from the library collection, conduct research, and reference books and articles correctly in their assignments.
-Extensive guidance to library and learning resources is provided on the college’s online learning environment.
+The college’s online learning environment provides extensive guidance to the library and learning resources.

 In addition to the physical collection, DGHE also works with our partner institutions to provide DGHE students with access to an extensive collection of online resources, including both ebooks and online journals.

 DGHE has its own servers that support Internet and web-based applications throughout the College.
-All students and staff have free access to the web through Wi-Fi and the College has an advanced filtering system that allows students to surf the web in a safe and secure manner.
-Students are allowed to bring their own tablets and laptops for independent study, but they must adhere to our IT and e-safety policy and respect teachers’ policies on the use of technology during lessons.
+All students and staff have free access to the web through Wi-Fi, and the College has an advanced filtering system that allows students to surf the web in a safe and secure manner.
+Students are allowed to bring their own tablets and laptops for independent study.
+Still, they must adhere to our IT and e-safety policy and respect teachers’ policies on the use of technology during lessons.

-DGHE unique auditorium which seats up 200 people, is equipped with top-of-the-range technical facilities to support a whole range of events, from debates and lectures to conferences and media presentations.
+DGHE’s unique auditorium, which seats up to 200 people, is equipped with top-of-the-range technical facilities to support a whole range of events, from debates and lectures to conferences and media presentations.

 If you’d like to book any of our auditoriums or facilities, please contact us at email@example.com

 DGHE has invested in improving and utilising room spaces by creating a larger canteen area for our students.
-The DGHE canteen provides facilities for students to eat their own snacks or to buy hot and cold drinks.
+The DGHE canteen provides students with facilities to eat their snacks or buy hot and cold drinks.
 It is also the ideal place for students to take a break from their studies and relax.

-David Game College is situated within the Sir John Cass’s Foundation building in the heart of the City of London, near to leading historic and modern landmarks such as Tower Bridge, the Tower of London, the Bank of England, Lloyds of London, the Gherkin and numerous other skyscrapers.
-The sky line of the City of London has changed much over the last decade but David Game College’s current building is steeped in history.
-In 2017, David Game College moved from its location in Notting Hill to become the tenant of the Sir John Cass Building at 31 Jewry Street, EC3N 2ET in the heart of the City of London.
+David Game College is in the heart of the City of London, near leading historic and modern landmarks such as Tower Bridge, the Tower of London, the Bank of England, Lloyds of London, the Gherkin, and numerous other skyscrapers.
+The skyline of the City of London has changed much over the last decade, but David Game College’s current building is steeped in history.
+In 2017, David Game College moved from its location in Notting Hill at 31 Jewry Street, EC3N 2ET, in the heart of the City of London.

-Having been a university campus, David Game College has access to a large auditorium that takes up to 250 people and a small auditorium that takes 70 as well as over 80 large, high celling classrooms, providing a real sense of space and scholastic atmosphere.
+Having been a university campus, David Game College has access to a large auditorium that takes up to 250 people, a small auditorium that takes 70, and over 80 large, high-ceiling classrooms, providing a real sense of space and scholastic atmosphere.
 Owing to its design and various original features, the building is Grade II listed and comes under English Heritage protection and oversight.
-It was listed in 1972 for it special architectural and historic features such as its general design and its red brick and Portland stone structure and its brown glazed bricks that are a distinct feature on the lower part of the building.
+It was listed in 1972 for its special architectural and historic features, such as its general design, red brick and Portland stone structure, and brown glazed bricks, which are distinct features on the lower part of the building.

 In addition to having parts of the Roman Wall, the College building also has a beautiful stained-glass window just near the main entrance that celebrates the heroic acts of those who fought and died in the First World War.
 This very noticeable and elegant feature is situated near the main entrance adjacent to the original staircase that takes you to Reception.
-Also, as you walk in the front entrance you immediately notice (because you step on it!) a tiled crest (Sir John’s own coat of arms), which depicts a grasping hand holding a fish.
-This image helps to remind all students to seize the opportunity, grasp the chance of new learning and appreciate new experiences.
-These are very much part of David Game College’s values.
-During 2016-17, the Principal, Mr David Game invested millions of pounds into the re-development of the building and brought it back to become a vibrant and modern educational establishment.
+During 2016-17, the Principal, Mr David Game, invested millions of pounds into the redevelopment of the building and brought it back to become a vibrant and modern educational establishment.
 It now has excellent facilities, including: